awusmani/Willhelm-International/README.md

--Open the DBLogin.php file in the challenge folder in an IDE such as Sublime and change the database username and password to the ones created above
+-Open the DBLogin.php file in the challenge folder in an IDE such as Sublime and change the database username and password to the ones created above <br />
 -Save the file

--To create Admin account do the following:
+-To create Admin account do the following: <br />
--load site by going to http://localhost/Challenge/homepage.php -sign up normally but make username 'admin' and choose admin password -once signed up and confirmed, goto sql and execute the following command:
+-load site by going to http://localhost/Challenge/homepage.php <br />
+-sign up normally but make username 'admin' and choose admin password <br />
+-once signed up and confirmed, goto sql and execute the following command: <br />

 update accounts set type="Admin" where username="admin";